 Figure 8 depicts examples of relatively rare crowd events.
 In order to assess the performance of the proposed data-driven model in tracking this class of event, we selected a set of 21 videos containing instances of relatively rare events.
 Quantitative analysis of tracking in these scenarios closely followed the experimental configuration described in Section 7.
 A first baseline tracking algorithm consisted of the linear Kalman tracker with no additional behavior prior.
 The second baseline learned motion priors on the testing video itself (batch mode) using the CTM motion representation.
-Finally, the proposed data-driven approach transferred motion priors from the top k matching database videos, for which motion patterns had been learned off-line using the CTM motion representation.
+Finally, the proposed data-driven approach transferred motion priors from the top k matching database videos, for which motion representation.